sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-ec2-configure.rst

      - s3a://bucketName/sampleData
    * - AWS Region
      - As per resource in the region
-     - Input the aws region
+     - Input the AWS region

 .. figure:: ../../_assets/aws/iam-assume-role/aws_configurations.PNG
    :alt: aws
    :width: 60%

-3. Now Save the Configurations and Click on ``DATA/AWS S3``
+3. Now, save the configurations and click on ``DATA/AWS S3``.

-It will point to ``s3`` location configured, if the earlier steps successfully completed.
+It will point to the configured ``S3`` location, if the earlier steps have been successfully completed.

 .. figure:: ../../_assets/aws/aws_s3_ec2/s3_access.PNG
    :alt: aws
    :width: 60%

-Now you can use data available in s3 from workflow editor, using different node available.
+Now, you can use the data available in S3 from workflow editor, using different nodes available.